Back to Articles

 Author Cherie Stoll

-The VibrationVIEW 2020.1 software release includes the updated definitions of Te and TE as defined in version MIL-STD-810H.
+The VibrationVIEW software includes the updated definitions of Te and TE as defined in version MIL-STD-810H.
 In VibrationVIEW, users can specify the Te and TE calculation version under the SRS tab in the Shock Response Spectrum Test Settings dialog box.

 VibrationVIEW SRS Te Calculation

 The drop-down box under Te and TE Calculation Version includes four options: MIL-STD-810F, MIL-STD-810G, MIL-STD-810G-CHG1 (MIL-STD-810G with change 1), and MIL-STD-810H.
 MIL-STD-810F and MIL-STD-810G define Te and TE differently than MIL-STD-810G-CHG1 and MIL-STD-810H.
-More than just provide the standard definitions of Te and TE, we will also describe the application of the parameters for ease of selection.
+More than provide the standard definitions of Te and TE, we will also describe the application of the parameters for ease of selection.

 What are Te and TE?